carlhuxley/Job-Search-Web-Scraper/README.md

 The next stage is adding job application functionality.
 I will be able to choose the jobs from the list I want to apply for, and which version of my CV I want to use.
 When I click the apply button the tool will apply for all the jobs on the list.
 Now this is working with cwjobs.co.uk I can extend this to researching and applying for jobs on multiple job boards.
 Looking to change the Selenium/Beautiful Soup based scraper to one using the Scrapy Framework so it's easier to manage scraping from multiple sites.

-Emtering the following into the job search form: keyword = data-analyst, location = london, radius = 20, postedwithin = 7 Returns => data analyst jobs within a 20mile radius of London posted in the last week.
+Entering the following into the job search form: keyword = data-analyst, location = london, radius = 20, postedwithin = 7 Returns => data analyst jobs within a 20 mile radius of London posted in the last week.

 You can change the file path to where you want to save the exported csv file.
 Change the path in job_search.py line 41
 ```Python